 - Dr. Bryan Anderson, spends one and a half days a week at Penn State Hershey's multidisciplinary skin oncology clinic.
 His main research study is looking at whether or not melanoma cells are detectable in the blood stream of patients who were recently diagnosed with melanoma.
 This study will have implications on how melanomas are treated and diagnosed in the future.

 - Dr. Jeffrey Miller is our hair expert and has done studies that resulted in greater insight in hair disorders, as well as the approval of Rogaine Foam for the treatment of baldness.

 - What ingredient in cosmetics, personal care products or the workplace is causing that red, itchy rash that resembles poison ivy?
 Dr. James Marks is a member of the North American Contact Dermatitis Group that identifies and monitors the frequency of allergic reactions to fragrances, preservatives, botanicals, and other materials in our homes and workplace.

 We also have other research projects that are discovering new knowledge and investigating new treatments for psoriasis, eczema, and basal cell carcinoma.

 Our department is very proud of our research endeavors.
 Any of our physicians would be more than happy to discuss these studies with you if you have any questions.

-If you would like to have more information about our research programs, funding, or volunteering for a study, please feel free to contact our Clinical Trials Coordinators, Amy Longenecker, R.N.,C.C.R.C. or Jennifer Grimm, L.P.N., at 717-531-5136.
+If you would like to have more information about our research programs, funding, or volunteering for a study, please feel free to contact our Clinical Trials Coordinators, Amy Longenecker, R.N.,C.C.R.C. or Sidone Keener, L.P.N., at 717-531-5136.